zhuhaow/julia/doc/manual/parallel-computing.rst

 ---------------------------------------

 Replacing the default TCP/IP all-to-all socket connections with a custom transport layer is a little more involved.
-Each julia process has as many communication tasks as the workers it is connected to.
-For example, consider a julia cluster of
+Each Julia process has as many communication tasks as the workers it is connected to.
+For example, consider a Julia cluster of
 32 processes in a all-to-all mesh network:

-    - Each julia process thus has 31 communication tasks
+    - Each Julia process thus has 31 communication tasks
     - Each task handles all incoming messages from a single remote worker in a message processing loop
     - The message processing loop waits on an ``AsyncStream`` object - for example, a TCP socket in the default implementation, reads an entire message, processes it and waits for the next one
-    - Sending messages to a process is done directly from any julia task - not just communication tasks - again, via the appropriate
+    - Sending messages to a process is done directly from any Julia task - not just communication tasks - again, via the appropriate
       ``AsyncStream`` object

 Replacing the default transport involves the new implementation to setup connections to remote workers, and to provide appropriate